Finance Manager Qualifications & Skills

 - Knowledge of generally accepted accounting principles (GAAP), international financial reporting standards (IFRS), financial statement preparation, and financial analysis.
 Financial accounting and reporting abilities.

 - Risk management skills: understanding financial risk assessment and management, including credit, market, and operational risks.
-An integral part of a finance manager’s job is to identify, quantify, and mitigate all sorts of risks faced by the business.
+An integral part of a finance manager’s job is to identify, quantify, and mitigate various risks faced by the business.

 - Business strategy: understanding of business operations and the ability to align a company’s financial goals with the overall business strategy and market trends.